Kobani

 From September 2014 to January 2015, the city was under siege by the Islamic State of Iraq and the Levant.
 Most of the eastern parts of the city were destroyed and most of the population fled to Turkey.
 In 2015, many returned and reconstruction began.

 In mid October 2019, Kurdish forces accepted the entry of the Syrian Army and Russian Military Police in a bid to stop Turkey from invading the town.

-Prior to the Syrian Civil War, Kobanî was recorded as having a population of close to 45,000.
+Prior to the Syrian Civil War, Kobani was recorded as having a population of close to 45,000.
 According to 2013 estimates, the majority of the inhabitants were Kurds, with Arab, Turkmen, and Armenian minorities.

 Name

-One theory of the origin of the name Kobanî (كوباني) is the word company, referring to the German railway company who built the section of the Konya-Baghdad Railway that the city is placed along from 1911.
+One theory of the origin of the Kurdish name Kobanî (كوباني) is the word company, referring to the German railway company who built the section of the Konya-Baghdad Railway that the city is placed along from 1911.
 However, this is doubted by some who point out that company in German is “Gesellschaft”, whereas "Kompanie" (meaning company) refers solely to military units.
 Others have suggested that the origin of the middle of the word Kobanî could come from the German "Bahn", meaning road, as the railroad was in fact named "Anatolische Eisenbahn".